HogJonny-AMZN/CO3DEX/_posts/2022-12-20-pyside2_hellow_world_chatgpt.md

         image =
 ```

 [NOTE] This code is not complete, notice the last line!
 I believe it may be suggesting that this is where you implement code, to pass the city to a API, then generate an image (I'll bet in the future it would let you know that.
 I bet if you asked it to, with the right prompt, it might be able to suggest a service/API and also suggest the logical code.
-As you will see, I have done a secondary primpt to refine a class later in theis post.)
+As you will see, I have done a secondary prompt to refine a class later in theis post.)

 So glad I still have a purpose here.